About the patterns of the consciousness

 For many of us it is only when our physical life is disrupted that we start noticing that "something is wrong".
 Sometimes our unhealthy patterns are so good at convincing us that everything is OK that it can take us a very long time before we decide to act on our unhealthy habits, preferring instead to nurture our addictions and fears.
 To make things worse, we all know people like us, with similar problems so it's easy to justify not doing anything about our own problems . . . because others don't either.

 Our Western understanding of the mind (or consciousness) is still in its very early stages and the state of our society naturally reflects that.
 Jiddu Krishnamurti once said: "It is no measure of health to be well adjusted to a profoundly sick society."

 The good news is. . . everything is naturally changing and evolving.
-Modalities which support and enhance health are become more widespread.
+Modalities which support and enhance health are becoming more widespread.
 Our medical system is increasingly acknowledging or incorporating life-enhancing practices in its treatment options.

 And as individuals, we all have a choice:

 We can choose to know and experience ourselves as the sum of our limitations, continue to live life as we know it, within our comfort zone, no matter how unhealthy this comfort zone is or....

 We can actively and consciously align ourselves to principles thousands of years old and let the quality of our life speaks for itself.